invenia/blog/_posts/JuliaLangFeatures.md

 4.47213595499958
 ```

-We can extend traits after the fact.
+We can also extend traits after the fact, so for example if we want to add the
-So, if we wanted to add that vectors have norms defined, we could do:
+property that vectors have norms defined, we could define:

 ```julia
 julia> statqualia(::Type{<:AbstractVector}) = Normable()